kevin-44/WAX_ExpressTrade_Integration/README.md

 [Download php-oauth](https://github.com/OPSkins/php-oauth), extract the compressed archive and place `OPSkinsOAuth.php` in your `includes` directory:

 > **Note**: If you skipped the part of the tutorial where the `includes` folder was created, simply create the folder outside of your `public_html` directory.
-You should place any file that can be dynamically included from your `public_html` directory insider the `includes` folder.
+You should place any file that can be dynamically included from your `public_html` directory inside your `includes` folder.

 # Node.js